netzeln/wordfinder-cr/README.md

 ## Known Bugs

-_In its non-Regular Expression version it will only match an exact (albeit case insensitive) string, not the actual "word" ignoring punctuation_
+_In its non-Regular Expression version it will only match an exact (albeit case insensitive) string, not the actual "word" ignoring punctuation.

+In the Regular-Expression version there was an attempt to add styling that would highlight the chosen word, but it did not maintain punctuation or capitalization or plural-ness_

 ## Support and contact details